 Currently the Sanitation department provides services to the Parking Department.
 As part of other cost saving measures, the Parking Department will be cutting back on services and transitioning to a private service provider.
 This change is resulting in a \$1.5 million loss of revenue to the Sanitation Department.
 To date, the Sanitation Department has identified \$1.2 million of cost savings, but there remains at least a \$300,000 gap.
 Over the next few months, the Sanitation Department is actively evaluating various cost-saving ideas.
-The Budget Advisory Committee has expressed interest in helping identify and vet the cost-saving ideas.
+The Budget Advisory Committee has expressed interest in helping identify and vet the cost-saving ideas and will review the item at their next meeting on November 17, 2020.